 Delia Smith Cottage Pie with Leeks Recipe

-• Refrigerate: Store the cooked pie in the fridge for up to 3 days.
-The leeks will lose a little crunch but reheat well.
+It reheats nicely.
+Store in the fridge for up to 3 days.
+The leeks lose a little crunch but still taste good.

-• Reheat: Cover with foil and reheat in a 180°C oven for 30 minutes until piping hot.
+Cover with foil and reheat at 180°C for about 30 minutes until piping hot all the way through.

-• Freeze: You can freeze the assembled pie (baked or unbaked).
-If baking from frozen, cover with foil for the first 30 minutes, then uncover to brown the leeks.
+You can freeze the assembled pie before or after baking.
+If baking from frozen, keep it covered with foil for the first 30 minutes, then remove the foil to brown the leeks and cheese.
+For the best results, freeze it before adding the leeks and scatter fresh ones on top when you bake it.

 • Calories: 550 kcal